Mesh-Informed Neural Operator : A Transformer Generative Approach: Methods

 \textbf{Latent-Space Processor.} Given that the latent representation $\mathbf{h_{M_1}^E}$ has a fixed size, any suitable neural network (NN) can act as the processor.
 In our implementation, we use a Diffusion U-Net, known for being a strong backbone in generative modeling.
 It is important to note that this processor is optional; \alg remains a well-defined neural operator without it, although we found that its inclusion generally improves performance.
 The processor's input is conditioned on $\mathbf{t}_{\text{emb}}$, whereas its output, $\mathbf{h^P}$, maintains the same shape as its input,

 \textbf{Cross-Attention Decoder.} The decoder employs a different cross-attention mechanism from that of the encoder to enable mapping the latent representation back into the output velocity field at the original observation locations.
 Specifically, $\mathbf{f_t}$ is first processed by an MLP and then concatenated with $\mathbf{p_{emb}}$ to form $\mathbf{f_t^D}$.
-We stack $M_2$ cross-attention blocks where $\mathbf{f_t^D}$ serves as the $Q$.
-The $KV$ pair is taken from the output of the (optional) processor $\mathbf{h^P}$ (or $\mathbf{h_{M_1}^E}$ if the processor is omitted).
-The time embedding $\mathbf{t_{emb}}$ is used for conditioning.
-Finally, a LayerNorm and a linear transformation are applied to the output of the last attention block to produce the estimated velocity field $\mathbf{v_t}$.
+In a single cross-attention block, $\mathbf{f_t^D}$ serves as the query ($Q$), while the key-value ($KV$) pair is taken from the output of the optional processor $\mathbf{h^P}$ (or $\mathbf{h_{M_1}^E}$ if the processor is omitted).
+The time embedding $\mathbf{t_{emb}}$ provides conditioning.
+Finally, a LayerNorm and a linear transformation are applied to the output of this attention block to produce the estimated velocity field $\mathbf{v_t}$.

 A detailed comparison of the \alg framework to prior neural operator architectures is provided in Appendix~\ref{app:comparison}, with an ablation study of our model's components in Appendix~\ref{app:ablation}